Special prosecutor’s report on handling of Jussie Smollett matter outlines ‘major failure’ in Kim Foxx’s office

 “When shown these public statements stating that she had not been aware of Mr. Spellberg’s legal analysis, State’s Attorney Foxx admitted to the OSP that they were ‘not accurate.’”

-Judge Michael Toomin made the decision to release the report after a brief hearing Monday morning, at which Webb urged Toomin to release the report so public trust in the court system could be restored.
+Toomin made the decision to make the document public after a brief hearing Monday morning, at which Webb urged Toomin to release the report so public trust in the court system could be restored.
 Smollett’s first Cook County criminal case was dropped in 2019 “under what, at best, could be called mysterious or unusual circumstances,” Webb said.

 “The public’s perception is that it’s possible in Cook County there’s two different systems of justice,” he said in court.
 “One is for the ordinary person that finds himself or herself in issues with violating the law, and the other is with privileged people like Mr. Smollett.”